 I come bearing gifts of great reading!
-Here’s a comprehensive guide to young adult speculative fiction (science fiction, fantasy, horror) being published in February 2021.
+Here’s a comprehensive guide to young adult speculative fiction (science fiction, fantasy, horror) being published in May 2021.
 Up first is a short list of the books I highly recommend, followed by a long list of basically every book being published.

 Get your library cards and indie bookstore pre-orders ready, y’all.

-Continue reading “New Young Adult Speculative Fiction February 2021”
+Continue reading “New Young Adult Speculative Fiction June 2021”

 Publisher: Tor.com Publishing

 Genre: Science Fiction, Fantasy, Alternate History

 Cairo, 1912: Though Fatma el-Sha’arawi is the youngest woman working for the Ministry of Alchemy, Enchantments and Supernatural Entities, she’s certainly not a rookie, especially after preventing the destruction of the universe last summer.

 So when someone murders a secret brotherhood dedicated to one of the most famous men in history, al-Jahiz, Agent Fatma is called onto the case.
 Al-Jahiz transformed the world 50 years ago when he opened up the veil between the magical and mundane realms, before vanishing into the unknown.
 This murderer claims to be al-Jahiz, returned to condemn the modern age for its social oppressions.
 His dangerous magical abilities instigate unrest in the streets of Cairo that threaten to spill over onto the global stage.

 Alongside her Ministry colleagues and her clever girlfriend Siti, Agent Fatma must unravel the mystery behind this imposter to restore peace to the city – or face the possibility he could be exactly who he seems….